invertase/react-native-firebase/packages/iid/README.md

 ---

+> This is for the upcoming v6.0.0 release of React Native Firebase, please use the [react-native-firebase](https://www.npmjs.com/package/react-native-firebase) package instead, unless you're early adopting/testing the new packages - in which case please use the latest alpha/beta/next tag release on npm and not the `latest` tagged release for this package.

 Firebase Instance ID provides a unique identifier for each instance of your app and a mechanism to authenticate and authorize actions for it (for example: sending FCM messages).